MicrosoftDocs/learn/learn-pr/wwl-data-ai/sort-filter-queries/includes/6-filter-data.md

 The simplest SELECT statements with only SELECT and FROM clauses will evaluate every row in a table.
-By using a WHERE clause, you define conditions that determine which rows will be processed and potentially reduce resultset.
+By using a WHERE clause, you define conditions that determine which rows will be processed and potentially reduce result set.

 ## The structure of the WHERE clause